MeinePeptide

 Overview

 AOD9604 is a 15-amino-acid tail-end of HGH that Metabolic Pharmaceuticals took into Phase 2 obesity trials in the 2000s.
 The pitch was elegant: keep the fat-burning bit of growth hormone, strip the IGF-1 arm, and you get a lean-out tool with none of the carpal tunnel or glucose problems.
 The trials missed their primary endpoint.
-The company shelved the obesity programme, the molecule got rebranded as a research peptide, and the surviving anecdotal use is mostly people who tried it once, felt nothing dramatic, and moved on.
-It is also worth saying out loud: AOD has TGA approval in Australia as a food supplement adjunct, which is not the same thing as efficacy data.
+The company shelved the obesity programme, the molecule got rebranded as a research peptide, and surviving anecdotal use is mostly people who tried it once, felt nothing dramatic, and moved on.
+AOD has TGA approval in Australia as a food supplement adjunct, which is not the same as efficacy data.[1]

 Evidence quality